 Context This category provides readers with the contextual background knowledge that is needed in order to understand the text. discuss the relationship of both texts in the "interpretation" category (see right side) Does the author often refer to a certain text/author?
-Cultural, historical, biographical, political, religious, philosophical, scientific, etc. context e.g. allusions to historical personages/events; philosophical and theological backgrounds that have to be known in order to understand the text; knowledge / world view at time in which the text was written discuss the relationship of both texts in the "interpretation" Anything that is an identific reference to another work o art Be careful not to blur the lin between context or intertextuality andinterpretation!
-Be careful not to equalize the fictional world and reality (event described in the text might not have an equivaler in the real world) Be careful not to presume the existence of the rules of the real world within the fiction text, e.g. fiction transforms reality) nes ne an nt Interpretation This category discusses the findings of all other categories and draws conclusions from them concerning the meaning of a word/passage/ text.
+Cultural, historical, biographical, political, religious, philosophical, scientific, etc. context e.g. allusions to historical personages/events; philosophical and theological backgrounds that have to be known in order to understand the text; knowledge / world view at time in which the text was written Anything that is an identifiable reference to another work of art Be careful not to blur the lines between context or interpretation!
+Be careful not to equalize the fictional world and reality (an event described in the text might not have an equivalent in the real world) Be careful not to presume the existence of the rules of the real world within the fictional text, e.g. fiction transforms reality) Interpretation This category discusses the findings of all other categories and draws conclusions from them concerning the meaning of a word/passage/ text.
 It also discusses different scholarly approaches to the text.
 Discussion and assessment of findings of all other categories Scholarly approaches and secondary literature (that will then also have to be contextualized and, possibly, discussed) Conclusions about the world view of the speaker What effects might features of the text have on the fictional/assumed reader on the basis of our findings in the text?
-For irony: see "Form" Interpretation can never be on L1! у Textual Variants This category identifies differences between How do the different versions of your text differ from each other? e.g. does a character have a different name in various versions; is Discussions about why something was changed in text → interpretation (the ore exception is when the author discusses the change nly different versions of the primary text. the order of chapters/scenes different, is a word spelled differently, etc. him/herself e.g. in a letter to the publisher) Discussions about how a change in the text affects our interpretation/understanding of the text → interpretation Questions This category documents the problems we have when annotating.
+For irony: see "Form" Interpretation can never be on L1!
+Textual Variants This category identifies differences between How do the different versions of your text differ from each other? e.g. does a character have a different name in various versions; is Discussions about why something was changed in the text → interpretation (the only exception is when the author discusses the change different versions of the primary text. the order of chapters/scenes different, is a word spelled differently, etc. him/herself e.g. in a letter to the publisher) Discussions about how a change in the text affects our interpretation/understanding of the text → interpretation Questions This category documents the problems we have when annotating.
 It encourages readers to contact us when they have an answer to our question.
 This category is supposed to document questions that arose during our research and to promote interaction between us and the readers track record of conducted research that has not led to any results regarding our questions When we are unable to disambiguate meanings / questions in the text (e.g. due to lack of historical context, etc.) When we are unable to identify the source of a quote When we are unable to identify an allusion